 As a retirement village operator, if you are proposing to redevelop a village while it's operating, you must prepare a redevelopment plan.
 The plan should provide a clear, orderly and fair process for the redevelopment.

-Redevelopment plans will be required from 11 November 2019, when changes to the Retirement Villages Act 1999 (the Act) come into effect.
+Redevelopment plans are required from 11 November 2019, when changes to the Retirement Villages Act 1999 (the Act) came into effect.

 A redevelopment plan must be prepared for redevelopments that include:

 - the construction or demolition of an accommodation unit

 - the construction, demolition, expansion or reduction of a building or structure in the village

 - the expansion or reduction of the retirement village

 - the expansion or reduction in retirement village greenspace or parklands

 - a change in the use of a building or structure located in the retirement village.

 A redevelopment plan is not needed if: